Víctor Martínez (baseball): 2018

 Having undergone successful cardiovascular surgery and treatment, Martínez participated in a full 2018 spring training and began the season as the Tigers' designated hitter.
 After struggling much of the 2018 season, Martínez stated on August 15 that 2018 would more than likely be his last in major league baseball.
 He said that he was just going to enjoy the last six weeks, and then go home to his cattle ranch in central Florida, where he now lives.
 The Cleveland Indians, where Martínez started his career and played for eight seasons, honored him before a game on September 15 in one of his last games in Cleveland before his announced retirement.
 The Tigers announced on September 19 that they would have a ceremony for him before the game on September 22.
 Martínez then announced that the game would be his final one so that he would take his last at-bat in front of his home crowd.
 After the pre-game ceremony, Martínez started the game at first base for the first time since 2016 at his request.
 He then beat out an infield single in his final at-bat in the bottom of the first inning, and was replaced with a pinch runner.
 As he walked off the field, he was greeted by teammates and two players from the Kansas City Royals gave him a hug.

-In his final season, Martinez hit .251 with 9 home runs and 54 RBI.
+In his final season, Martínez hit .251 with nine home runs and 54 RBI in 133 games.
 He had the slowest baserunning sprint speed of all major league designated hitters, at 23.2 feet/second.
-When he retired in 2018, he was 7th of all active players in RBIs (1,178) and intentional walks (119).
+When he retired in 2018, he was seventh among active players in RBI (1,178) and intentional walks (119).

 Career statistics

-In 1973 games over 16 seasons, Martinez posted a .295 batting average (2153-for-7297) with 914 runs, 423 doubles, 246 home runs, 1178 RBI, 730 walks, .360 on-base percentage, and .455 slugging percentage.
+In 1,973 games over 16 seasons, Martinez posted a .295 batting average (2,153-for-7,297) with 914 runs, 423 doubles, 246 home runs, 1,178 RBI, 730 walks, .360 on-base percentage, and .455 slugging percentage.
 Defensively, he recorded an overall .993 fielding percentage playing 858 games at catcher and 214 games at first base.
-He was productive in postseason play, batting .315 (47-for-149) in 39 games, with 22 rins,8 doubles, 6 home runs, 22 RBI and 11 walks.
+He was productive in postseason play, batting .315 (47-for-149) in 39 games, with 22 runs, eight doubles, six home runs, 22 RBI and 11 walks.